TypeCellOS/BlockNote/packages/website/docs/docs/slash-menu.md

   };

-  // Slash Menu item which executes the command. const insertHelloWorldItem: ReactSlashMenuItem =
+  // Slash Menu item which executes the command. const insertHelloWorldItem = new ReactSlashMenuItem(
-    new ReactSlashMenuItem(
     "Insert Hello World",
     insertHelloWorld,
     ["helloworld", "hw"],
     "Other",
-      <HiOutlineGlobeAlt size = {18}/>,
+    <HiOutlineGlobeAlt size={18} />,
     "Used to insert a block with 'Hello World' below."
-    )
+  );

   // Creates a new editor instance. const editor: BlockNoteEditor = useBlockNote({
     // Adds all default Slash Menu items as well as our custom one.
-    slashCommands: [
+    slashCommands: [...defaultReactSlashMenuItems, insertHelloWorldItem],
-      ...defaultReactSlashMenuItems,
-      insertHelloWorldItem
-    ]
   });

-  // Renders the editor instance. return <BlockNoteView editor = {editor}/>;
+  // Renders the editor instance. return <BlockNoteView editor={editor} />;
 }
 ```

 :::

 If you're confused about what's happening inside `execute`, head to [Introduction to Blocks](/docs/blocks), which will guide you through manipulating blocks in the editor using code.
 When creating your own `ReactSlashMenuItem`s, also make sure you use the class constructor like in the demo.